Deadline

 Methodology

-The course will be conducted in English over a period of four weeks, organized in modules on different topics.
-The course will be delivered via UNITAR’s e-Learning platform.
-This pedagogical tool will help participants meet the course’s learning objectives through a self-paced study routine supported by multimedia, optional and required readings, discussion forums, assessment quizzes, and a wealth of other information.
+The course will be conducted in English over a period of four weeks.
+The course is delivered via the e-Learning platform Moodle.
+This pedagogical tool will help the student meet the course’s learning objectives through a self-paced study routine supported by multimedia, optional and required readings, discussion forums, assessment quizzes, and a wealth of other information.
+Adapted specifically to full-time professionals, students will learn by: absorbing (reading), doing (activities), interacting (socializing), and reflecting (relating to personal experience).

 Targeted audience